Chocolate Dipped Molasses Cookies

 I have a serious love for cookies.
 I crave them on a daily basis and pretty much always have a stash of them in my freezer.

-These chewy molasses spice cookies are a perfect holiday cookie, but they’re also good any time of year.
-There’s not a bad time for chewy spice cookies with chocolate!
+These chewy molasses cookies are a perfect holiday cookie, but they’re also good any time of year.
+There’s not a bad time for chewy molasses cookies with chocolate!

 The dough for these cookies is made with white whole wheat flour, brown sugar, butter, spices, molasses, and vanilla.
 Plus an egg, baking soda and salt.
 You roll the dough into balls, and then roll the balls in granulated sugar.